 Swiss First Cabin & Seating

-The amenity kit was not impressive for First and had decent socks, an eye mask, a toothbrush & toothpaste, a wooden comb, ear plugs and moisturisers by La Prairie.
-Slippers were provided as was a rug and a nice pair of Zimmerli pyjamas.
+The amenity kit was not impressive for First and had decent socks, an eye mask, a toothbrush & toothpaste, a wooden comb, earplugs and moisturizers by La Prairie.
+Slippers were provided as was a rug and a nice pair of Zimmerli pajamas.

 Food in Swiss First